Maryamlaine/UFO-Sightings/README.md

 # UFO-Sightings
 ### Level 1: Automatic Table and Date Search

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+* Using the UFO dataset provided in the form of an array of JavaScript objects, a table was appended to web page as well as new rows of data for each UFO sighting.

- * Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.
+* A date format was used in HTML document as well as event listener through the `date/time` column to find rows that match user input.

 ### Level 2: Multiple Search Categories

-* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+* Using multiple `input` tags and/or select dropdowns, JavaScript code was written for the user to set multiple filters and search for UFO sightings based on the table columns:

   1. `date/time`
   2. `city`